 PIN NO. PIN SYMBOL TYPE DESCRIPTION 24 ROM16/ (CSFB) 0 BIOS ROM SELECT 16 BITS: This signal decodes the ROM address space C0000 - DFFFF.
 It may be combined with SA15 and SA16 to control MEMCS16 for the address space C0000 - C7FFF.
 This is an active low, totem-pole output.
 CARD SELECT FEEDBACK: (Micro Channel mode) This signal is used as Card Selected Feedback to provide positive acknowledgement of its presence at the host's addresses specified.
 This is an active low output.
 DISPLA Y MEMOF RY INTERFACE 63 CAS 0 COLUMN ADDRESS STROBE: Active low CAS output signal (for both two and four DRAM configurations).
 62 RAS 0 ROW ADDRESS STROBE: Active low RAS output signal (for both two and four DRAM configurations).
 65 ŌĒ 0 OUTPUT ENABLE: Active low DRAM output enable signal (for both two and four DRAM configurations).
 64 WE0 0 WRITE ENABLE: Active low write enable signal for first two DRAMs.
-43 [WE1] 0 Reserved for WD90C11 and WD90C12.
+43 WE1 0 WRITE ENABLE: [WD90C11 and WD90C12] Active low write enable signal for the second pair of DRAMs in a four-DRAM configuration.
 PROG RAMMAB LE OUTPUTS 87 USR0 0 May be used to control special card or system features.
 86 USR1 0 May be used to control special card or system features.